MicrosoftDocs/sdk-api/sdk-api-src/content/minidumpapiset/ne-minidumpapiset-minidump_type.md

 ### -field MiniDumpWithIptTrace

-Adds Ipt Trace related data.
+Adds Intel Processor Trace related data.

 <b>Prior to DbgHelp 6.1:  </b>This value is not supported.